 Middle Rd/Trent Rd to Gully Rd

 We are changing accommodation today, so we will check-out of our accommodation in Denmark before we head out.
+Today we pick the track up at Middle Rd to avoid roughly 25km of difficult riding through sand and loose gravel.
 Most of today’s ride is in National park, through Tingle forest and following the river.
 We will see a mix of Karri forest as well as Tingle trees as we get closer to Walpole.
 There are some long uphills and fun downhill sections today, with a mix of easy and intermediate terrain.
 Accommodation tonight is in the lovely South West town of Walpole.

 Gully Rd to Walpole + Return to Perth

 Our last day!
 A short ride this morning with a few challenges, so it is no easy push off into the sunset.
 We finish in the town of Walpole.
 We’ll get views of the Nornalup inlet at Coalmine Beach before arriving in the town.
 There will be time for a quick shower and morning tea before we head back to Perth, with our tired legs and our sore cheeks – that’s from smiling too much!